 - Creates products that meet the consumer’s expectations and needs

 - Provides funeral plans that hold fair value

 - Uses the consumer’s money for the established funeral services

-As commented by Sheldon Mills, FCA Consumers and Competition Executive Director, the new funeral rules aim to protect consumers, drive up the industry's standards, and ban unethical sale strategies.
-The ED also adds that ‘Firms must now plan for this new regulatory regime or prepare to leave the market in an orderly manner.’
+As highlighted by Sheldon Mills, FCA Consumers and Competition Executive Director, the new funeral rules aim to protect consumers, drive up the industry's standards, and ban unethical sale strategies.
+The Executive Director also warns that ‘Firms must now plan for this new regulatory regime or prepare to leave the market in an orderly manner.’